.

 This is the wider view with a few more details.

-As for avoiding the traffic problems - yes, it does seem to work but the directions can appear odd if traffic is moving albeit very slowly so there does not appear to be a reason to change route...if the traffic situation changes.
+As for avoiding the traffic problems - yes, it does seem to work but the directions can appear odd if traffic is moving albeit very slowly, so there does not appear to be a reason to change route...if the traffic situation changes.
 Furthermore there are very few opportunities to exit a blocked free way unless you plan ahead.
 Remember the information is supposed to be live!
-More updates as I test it in proper high traffic and pressure situations...

 The traffic data that is shown include: Road works, Traffic accidents, heavy traffic, moderate traffic, Hazards...